michiard/CLOUDS-LAB/labs/pig-lab/README.md

 USER_ID \t FOLLOWER_ID \n
 ```

-+ USER_ID and FOLLOWER_ID are represented by numeric ID (integer).
+where USER_ID and FOLLOWER_ID are represented by numeric ID (integer)
-+ These numeric IDs are the same as numeric IDs Twitter managed.
-+ Therefore, you can access a profile of user 12 via http://api.twitter.com/1/users/show.xml?user_id=12.

 Example: